TerableCoder/tera-colorful-whispers/README.md

 #### Usage

 1. Install it(duh).
 2. Edit `settings.json` to colorize.
-Me -> Obviously your whispers | Others -> Obviously others whispers | particular -> Name based whispers, you can state them both a single string or array of strings to target as many people you want and different ways.
+Me -> Obviously your whispers | Others -> Obviously others whispers | particular -> Name based whispers, you can state them both a single string or array of strings to target as many people you want in different ways.
 3. There's some commands below, most of them are useless.

 *What the heck is hex color tho??*: https://www.hexcolortool.com/